KeisGSmit/5IngredientFoods/README.md

 - First I add up the total on importance, which is 33

 - Then I find my average viability, which is 4.25.
 Then I multiply that by the number of items, which is 34.

 - My importance "value" is 33 and my viability is 34.
 Thus viability > importance
-    - this means that all features can be implemented
+    - This means that all features can be implemented

 - Depending on the time constraints the items with the lowest importance will be incorporated last
 ## Scope Plane

 ### Trade off

 - The features that are open for discussion at the moment (16/11/2020) (DD/MM/YYYY) is the Promotion of Products and the comment section on each recipe because they have the lowest viability of all the features

-- the project should be done within 3 weeks
+- The project should be done within 3 weeks
     - I have 21 days to implement 8 features
     - This means one feature should be implemented every +-3 days

 #### Comments

-- an issue with the comment section is:
+- An issue with the comment section is:
     - All comments will just appear as paragraphs in cards and will not satisfy first time learning and lead to a bad UX.
     - Further research will have to be done to be able to incorporate a voting system to rate the most helpful comments and to permanently show each comment to the correct url.
-        - this leads to another issue: how do I prevent a user voting more than once?
+        - This leads to another issue: how do I prevent a user voting more than once?

 - Thus, I believe the comment section should not be included.

 #### Promotion of products

 - A collection can be established with images, names and links of certain cooking equipment used in the different recipes and these can be used to promote products.
 (Linking user to the Official product site)

 ### Requirements
 - I conducted an interview with my family regarding this section asking them 3 main questions
-    - what do the users say they need?
+    - What do the users say they need?
         -  One User wanted a conversion Table
-            - this can be incorporated under each recipe's individual page
+            - This can be incorporated under each recipe's individual page
         - One user wants media - photos/gifs of the recipe
-            - this can also be incorporated in each recipe's individual page
+            - This can also be incorporated in each recipe's individual page
             - If broken links are submitted a default image will appear instead
         - Users said they wanted a difficulty level for each recipe
             - I found this to be relative to each person and can lead to intimidation - Thus bad User experience
         - One user said they wanted cooking tips at the side but this is so niche to each recipe
             - This was not included
         - Another user wanted the recipes to already be on the app
-            - Some recipes will exist but they wont be as abundant
+            - Some recipes will exist but they won’t be as abundant
         - Users want to know if the recipe was tested by different users
             - This will rely on a comment section, which will not be included
         - Users wanted categories for each recipe
-            - main course, sides, desserts etc...
+            - Main course, sides, desserts etc...
             - There has to be a limit of categories
         - Users wanted cooking "teachings" to teach people using the app how to cooking
             - But this misses the site's goal and can be considered negligible
         - Users wanted a filtering system to be able to filter their searches by difficulty
-            - this can be done by creating an index in mongoDB
+            - This can be done by creating an index in MongoDB
             - Instead a search feature was added to be able to search for recipes by name
-        - users wanted to share the recipes via pictures but this going to lead to recipes being misread and/or misunderstood
+        - Users wanted to share the recipes via pictures but this going to lead to recipes being misread and/or misunderstood

-    - what they actually need?
+    - What they actually need?
         - Users were unaware of the requirements:
-            - to have a responsive design
+            - To have a responsive design
-            - to have a navigation system
+            - To have a navigation system

-    - what they do not know they need?
+    - What they do not know they need?
         - The submission form here is crucial since this is the only logical way to get the recipe online in a clear and comprehensive manner.
         - Users were unaware of the importance of the wireframes and the surface plane.
         - A session cookie will prevent random users from updating and deleting recipes they did not create